purpleteam-labs/purpleteam/CONTRIBUTING.md

 We use npm scripts for most build tasks.

-#### What should you, the author of a Pull Request (PR), expect from us (purpleteam-labs Team)?
+#### What should you, the author of a Pull Request (PR) expect from us (purpleteam-labs Team)?

 * How much time (maximum) until the first feedback?
 1 week
 * And following iterations?
 1 week
-* This is a guideline we should normally be able to hit.
+* This is a deadline we should normally be able to hit.
 If it's been more than a week and you haven't heard then please feel free to add a comment to your PR and @ mention the team (@purpleteam-labs/team-purpleteam-labs)

-#### What we (purpleteam-labs Team), expect from you?
+#### What do we (purpleteam-labs Team) expect from you?

 * Choose the granularity of your commits consciously and squash commits that represent multiple edits or corrections of the same logical change.
 "Atomic commits" (logical changes to be in a single commit).
 Please don't group disjointed changes into a single commit/PR
 * Descriptive commits (subject and message)